Arizona Rules on Gambling

 With 15 poker rooms in the state, Arizona offers a plateful of live poker gaming for enthusiasts.
 All poker rooms are located in the central or southern parts and are on tribal land.
 Casinos here offer a wide variety of games ranging from video poker and table games.

 Most major poker rooms are located near Phoenix or Tucson; these are also the most populous places within the state.
 In Phoenix, Casino Arizona at Talking Stick is the largest poker room in Arizona with 50 tables and a daily tournament; furthermore, this poker room hosts the annual Arizona State Poker Championship.
-Gila River Casino Vee Quiva is a 30 table poker room which offers No Limit Texas Hold’em with a $500 cap and four tournaments every week.
+Gila River Casino Vee Quiva is a 30 table poker room that offers No-Limit Texas Hold’em with a $500 cap and four tournaments every week.

 Tucson area has a smaller poker presence than Phoenix, it has two significant poker rooms, The Desert Diamond which is a 19 table poker room specializing in No Limit and Spread Limit Texas Hold’em, and Casino Del Sol which offers 13 tables with two daily tournaments.

-The bet limit in Arizona is $500, this includes games advertised as having no limit, however weekend games at big casinos like Casino Arizona see this limit hit at lot of times.
+The bet limit in Arizona is $500, this includes games advertised as having no limit, however, weekend games at big casinos like Casino Arizona see this limit hit a lot of times.

 Online Gambling Arizona